yU93r/SteamEmu/post_build/README.release.md

 ---

 ## Overlay warnings:
-**Note: at the moment this feature is only enabled in the windows experimental builds**
+**Note: at the moment this feature is only enabled in the experimental builds**
+---

 These configuration files allow disabling various overlay warnings:
 * `disable_overlay_warning_forced_setting.txt`: